A characterisation of Lie algebras amongst anti-commutative algebras: Non-anti-commutative algebras

 We may ask ourselves what happens in the ``intersection'' between right and left Leibniz algebras.
 They are called \defn{symmetric Leibniz algebras} and, as shown in~\cite{MaYa}, the chain of inclusions $\Lie_{\K} \subseteq \SLeib_{\K} \subseteq \Leib_{\K}$ is strict.
 Doing a rearrangement of terms as in

 we see that $(by)x + x(by) = 0$.
-From this we may conclude that, in order to be (LACC), a variety of symmetric Leibniz algebras must either be alternating or abelian.
+From this we may conclude that, in order to be (LACC), a variety of symmetric Leibniz algebras must either be anti-commutative or abelian.
 We thus regain the known cases of Lie algebras and vector spaces.

-A variety of algebras is alternating precisely when the free algebra on a single generator is abelian: $xx=0$ is a law in the variety, if and only if the bracket vanishes on the algebra freely generated by $\{x\}$.
+A variety of algebras is anti-commutative precisely when the free algebra on a single generator is abelian: $xx=0$ is an identity in the variety, if and only if the bracket vanishes on the algebra freely generated by $\{x\}$.
 This corresponds to the condition that \emph{the free algebra on a single generator admits an internal abelian group structure}.
 This condition makes sense in arbitrary semi-abelian varieties, and we may ask ourselves whether perhaps it is implied by \LACC, as in the case of symmetric Leibniz algebras.
-This would allow us to drop the condition that $\V$ is alternating in Theorem~\ref{Theorem Alt then Lie}.
+This would allow us to drop the condition that $\V$ is anti-commutative in Theorem~\ref{Theorem Alt then Lie}.

 The example of crossed modules proves that this is false.
 In~\cite{Carrasco-Homology} it is shown that on the one hand, a crossed module $\partial\colon{T\to G}$ with action $\xi$ admits an internal abelian group structure if and only if the groups $T$ and~$G$ are abelian and the action~$\xi$ is trivial.
 On the other hand, the free crossed module on a single generator is the inclusion $\kappa_{\Z,\Z}\colon\Z\flat \Z\to \Z+\Z$, equipped with the conjugation action.
 We see that in this case the free object on one generator is not abelian, even though $\XMod$ is a locally algebraically cartesian closed semi-abelian variety.
 However, it is not a variety of non-associative algebras of course.